Penny Error Coins

 $20 – $150Wrong Planchet / Off-Metal

-A die clash occurs when the obverse and reverse dies strike each other with no coin in between, transferring each die's design to the other.
+A die clash occurs when obverse and reverse dies strike each other with no coin between them, transferring each die's design to the other.
 Look for ghost images on struck coins from clashed dies.

 $25 – $400Lamination Error